Groot-H/RA-Distill/README.md

 > Retrieve to Reconstruct, Distill to Diagnose: A Unified Retrieval-Augmented Framework for Missing-Modality Skin Lesion Diagnosis.

-RA-Distill is a retrieval-augmented framework for robust skin lesion diagnosis when one modality is unavailable.
-Given an incomplete sample, the available modality retrieves similar complete training cases from a retrieval representation bank.
-The paired missing-modality representations of the retrieved cases are then used as external evidence for query-conditioned missing-modality reconstruction.
-A full-modality teacher further guides the retrieval-augmented student through logit distillation.

 ## Repository Structure

 ```text